-For men, red light can be used directly on the testes to improve levels of the hormone testosterone.
+Some researchers think, and some animal studies have shown, that for men, red light can be used directly in the vicinity of the testes to potentially improve levels of the hormone testosterone.
 This hormone is well established in endocrinology as directly useful in boosting muscle strength, size and performance.
 We have a whole blog post on this topic here.

-The benefits to muscle function from light therapy
+The potential benefits to muscle function from light therapy

-Essentially anyone that uses their muscles will see benefits from light therapy – athletes10,11,12,16,18, people with injuries and muscular disorders, bodybuilders20, and even just regular people exercising to stay in shape2,17.
+Essentially anyone that uses their muscles, or has a problem using their muscles, has been studied in terms of light therapy – athletes10,11,12,16,18, people with injuries and muscular disorders, bodybuilders20, and even just regular people exercising to stay in shape2,17.
 The same applies to pretty much any animal too, such as horses and dogs, whether involved in competitive racing or otherwise.
-Light therapy offers a side-effect free treatment to improve performance and recovery without having to use drugs.
-Below are several key benefits you can expect from using light therapy on muscles:
+Below are some of the effects studied in relation to light therapy on muscles:

 The increase in size of muscles as a result of exercise (known as hypertrophy) has been studied in conjunction with light therapy, with interesting results2,14.
 In the context of muscle tissue, hypertrophy is part of an adaptive response that helps the tissue to generate more force with less fatigue.
 The physical appearance of long term gains in muscle size is highly sought after by bodybuilders and anyone trying to improve their shape/physique.

-There is clear evidence that using near-infrared light before weight training improves hypertrophy and muscle size gains significantly compared to doing the same weight training exercises without any light.
-In a group of untrained people, weight training with light therapy was associated with a doubling in muscle size gains over a period of 8 weeks, compared to doing the same exercise without any light therapy.
+There is interesting evidence in some limited studies that using appropriate forms of near-infrared light before weight training potentially improves hypertrophy and muscle size gains compared to doing the same weight training exercises without any light.
+In the limited studies referenced above, specifically a group of untrained people, weight training with light therapy was associated with a doubling in muscle size gains over a period of 8 weeks, compared to doing the same exercise without any light therapy.

-This makes light therapy a highly effective tool for personal trainers10, or for elite athletes exercising alone11,12,16,18, or even just for regular people especially after a period of being sedentary2, potentially doubling your first few month’s progress, and being an aid in the long term too.
+This makes light therapy a potentially interesting tool for personal trainers10, or for elite athletes exercising alone11,12,16,18, or even just for regular people especially after a period of being sedentary2, potentially aiding your first few month’s progress, and being an aid in the long term too.

-This effect applies to skeletal muscles in pretty much any location on the body – biceps, quads, etc. Although this specific study was done on untrained individuals, there is reason to believe it will be effective for even well trained athletes10,11,18, adding a big edge to exercise results.
+Although this specific study was done on untrained individuals, there is reason to believe it will be effective for even well trained athletes10,11,18, maybe adding an edge to exercise results.

-Briefly mentioned above, light will interact with Myosatellite cells and regular muscle cells by improving energy production.
-This gives an immediate increase in strength and endurance through the regular muscle cells12,13,14,20, but also a long term increase through the myosatellite cells (relative to exercising without any complimentary light therapy)4.
+Briefly mentioned above, light could interact with Myosatellite cells and regular muscle cells by potentially improving energy production.
+This would in theory give an immediate increase in strength and endurance through the regular muscle cells12,13,14,20, but also a long term increase through the myosatellite cells (relative to exercising without any complimentary light therapy)4.

 The studies looking at this tend to examine peak torque – the maximum force generated by a specific movement – and how this changes over time.
-Just like with hypertrophy, or to some extent because of hypertrophy, light therapy in conjunction with exercise will clearly improve your gains in strength compared to exercise alone2.
-The gains are so significant across a wide range of studies that international regulatory authorities for sports are considering whether light therapy should even be permitted10.
+Just like with hypertrophy, or to some extent because of hypertrophy, light therapy in conjunction with exercise, in these studies, clearly improved the gains in strength compared to exercise alone2.
+The gains have been significant across a wide range of studies, so much so that international regulatory authorities for sports are considering whether light therapy should even be permitted10.

 DOMS is thought to be caused by microtrauma to muscle fibers and is characterised on a cellular level by a rapid influx of calcium into the cell (amongst other things), which inhibits respiration.
 The displaced calcium entering the muscle cells can lead to damage and inflammation, hence the painful/sore feeling.

 The calcium needs to be transported out of the cell again for recovery to proceed, and the cell needs ATP (energy) to do this.
-Fortunately the main light therapy mechanism is to speed up production of ATP (not to mention helping us to produce CO2 which reduces inflammation), and thereby speeds up the whole muscle recovery process7,8,9, reducing both the severity of DOMS and the length of time until full recovery.
+Fortunately the hypothesis explaining light therapy is that it potentially speeds up production of ATP (not to mention helping us to produce CO2 which reduces inflammation), and would thereby perhaps speed up the whole muscle recovery process7,8,9, which would in theory reduce both the severity of DOMS and the length of time until full recovery.

-Various studies point to the dramatically positive effects of light on post-injury recovery3,4,7,9.
+Various studies point to the potentially positive effects of appropriately used light on post-injury recovery3,4,7,9.
 One risk of muscle injuries in general is the formation of fibrosis or scar tissue.
 Just as we get scars on the skin as a result of damage, we can also get them inside the muscles as the inflammatory response causes a spike in collagen formation.
-Light therapy will help to prevent that scarring5.
+Light therapy may help to prevent that scarring5.

 When scar tissue forms in muscles, this permanently alters the function and mechanical properties of the muscle, leading to reduction in mobility/strength, long term pain, perhaps ending an athlete’s career or even disability in extreme cases.
 Resolving the injury as quickly as possible with as little inflammation as possible is crucial.

-Light therapy seems especially effective here for several reasons – as mentioned above it is highly effective in reducing the acute inflammatory response, but also in kick starting and supporting the key processes of the muscle recovery process on a cellular level.
-Indeed this healing effect from light therapy is apparent on not just muscle injuries, but wounds anywhere on the body, such as the skin but even brain trauma and broken bones.
+Light therapy could be effective here for several reasons – as mentioned above it seems to be useful in reducing the acute inflammatory response, but also in kick starting and supporting the key processes of the muscle recovery process on a cellular level.
+Indeed this healing effect found in some studies on light therapy is apparent on not just muscle injuries, but also studied on wounds anywhere on the body, such as the skin but even brain trauma and broken bones.

 Ideal light for muscle light therapy

-There are several factors to consider to ensure that your light device is suitable for muscle light therapy.
+There are several factors to consider to ensure that a light device is suitable for muscle light therapy.

 - Infrared penetrates more than red